How do I get my employees to change?

 Don´t just preach and hope a proper culture will develop itself, you must cultivate it and implement schemes that bestow authority and allow each employee to feel entitled.
-You must be very clear on who´s responsible in order to avoid the employee´s tendency towards delegating decisions to upper levels.
-Give the authority to decide to those who receive the information, instead of moving the information toward the authority, move the authority toward the information.
+You must be very clear on who´s responsible to avoid the employee´s tendency towards delegating decisions to upper levels.
+Give the authority to decide to those who receive the information, instead of moving the information toward the authority, move the authority towards the information.

 There´s a natural resistance to change that makes many strategies fail.
 To create change in your organization, you must apply the following formula:

 Amount of change = Dissatisfaction + Vision + Process – Cost of change

 Dissatisfaction: to create change you must produce an atmosphere of dissatisfaction with the current situation and generate feelings of need for change.
 On occasion, creating a crisis and setting a sense of urgency works.

 Vision: a powerful vision is a great ally for change.
 An ambitious challenge bonds the team together and stimulates it to reach the goal.

 Don´t try to convince others on the need for change with numbers and statistics, do it with visual evidence as visuals are very powerful.
 Make the team personally experience the pain that the current way of operating makes the client feel.